“Don’t talk to strangers

 PLAYWRIGHT’S STATEMENT

-Almost two years ago, a psychic told me I would fall in love at the beginning of 2025.
+Two years ago, a psychic told me I would fall in love at the beginning of 2025.

-In January, I went to Japan and fell in love.
+Last year, I went to Japan and fell in love.
 With a Trump supporter.

 I have this terrible habit of searching for love in every room I walk in.
 To quote my fellow Aussie twink, Troye Sivan, “I see love in every space.
 I see sex in every city, every town.”
 I probably scanned the audience before you sat down tonight.
 Note: I am single, boys <3